mbucchia/OpenXR-Toolkit/index.md

 ## Limitations

 + This software was only extensively tested with Microsoft Flight Simulator 2020.
-+ Other applications are untested but it appears to work with War Thunder as well.
 + It is also expected this software should work with most Steam games if they are using OpenXR (instead of Steam's OpenVR).
 + Fixed Foverated Rendering does not work on Oculus headsets when using the Oculus OpenXR Runtime with DirectX 11 applications.
   + Please either use the SteamVR OpenXR Runtime or set your application to use DirectX 12.
++ Fixed Foverated Rendering does not work with War Thunder at this time, and it causes some lighting issues.
 + The menu does not display correctly on Pimax headsets.
 + See the [open bugs](https://github.com/mbucchia/OpenXR-Toolkit/issues?q=is%3Aopen+is%3Aissue+label%3Abug).